 Here is a substantial Wales related bibliography of books of General Interest for Family Historians

-The Welsh Biography Online presents the lives of eminent Welsh people who have made a significant contribution to Welsh life.
+The Dictionary of Welsh Biography presents the lives of eminent Welsh people who have made a significant contribution to Welsh life.
 It is an electronic version of the volumes published by the Honourable Society of Cymmrodorion, together with new articles commissioned by the Society.

 Gravestone Photographic Resource - an international grave monument directory